 Bea leaned back and raised her index finger, ‘Alida was lucky to have that nice outfit, but it is possible it was only on loan.’
 Bea frowned, ‘I’m so glad that by the time I had to scrub floors, we could wear trousers.
-In the second world war, women did the men’s work while they were away fighting.
-So, we put on our husband’s or brother’s trousers.
+When I was cycling as a social worker to the families in the community, I had a special kind of trouser made.
+They looked a skirt, because women were still supposed to wear skirts at that time.
 Slacks are still my preferred clothing.’

 Sophie burst into laughter, ‘I don’t think I can picture you in a long skirt!’